cloudacademy/angular-instructor-demos/12-template-driven-form/README.md

     }
     ```

-- Open `src/app/components/order-form/order-form.component.ts` file and do the following:
+2. Open `src/app/components/order-form/order-form.component.ts` file and do the following:
     -  Declare a model that you want to bind to the template:

-        ```
+        ```.js
           order = new Order('');
         ```
-        - default product set to empty string.
+        > _default product set to empty string._

--  Open `src/app/components/order-form/order-form.component.html` file and do the following:
+3. Open `src/app/components/order-form/order-form.component.html` file and do the following:
-    - update a form template with the following:
+    - Update a form template with the following:

-        ```
+        ```.html
         <form>
             <label for="product">Product:</label>
             <input type="text" id="product" name="product" required [(ngModel)]="order.product">